bolderflight/effector/README.md

    * *Type type*: the effector type
    * *int ch*: the effector channel (i.e. PWM channel 0, SBUS channel 15, etc)
    * *float failsafe*: the effector command when failsafed
+   * *float min*: minimum command input, saturates the command at this value
+   * *float max*: maximum command input, saturates the command at this value
    * *std::size_t size*: the number of calibration coefficients
    * *std::array<float, N> cal_coeff*: polynomial coefficients taking the input command value (i.e. a surface angle command) to the output format (i.e. SBUS or PWM command)